-- Demonstrate a basic understanding of organic and biochemistry as applies to forensics - Develop & apply lab skills in organic and inorganic analysis used in forensics as chromatography, spectroscopy, and extractions.
-Includes the integration of PASCO technologies - Develop scientific literacy by reading and researching case histories - Opportunities for interaction with professionals in the field of forensics
+- Demonstrate a basic understanding of organic and biochemistry as applies to forensics - Develop & apply lab skills in organic and inorganic analysis used in forensics as chromatography, spectroscopy, and extractions. - Develop scientific literacy by reading and researching case histories - Opportunities for interaction with professionals in the field of forensics

 Anatomy & Physiology (H) - SC04101 - 1 credit, one semester course, honors level.
 Open to students in grades 11 and 12.
-Prerequisites: IPS, Biology, and Chemistry (Honors or college prep with a minimum grade of C).
+Prerequisites: Engineering to Learn, Biology, and Chemistry.
 Topics include: cell and tissue structure: and integumentary, skeletal, muscular, digestive, cardiovascular, and reproductive systems.
 Course assessments include: tests, quizzes, laboratory work, written and oral reports, laboratory practicals, and a final examination.

-- Understanding and development of anatomical terminology as applied to clinical situations - Discuss the interrelationships between structures and functions of the major organ systems and their microstructures - Explain the importance of the body's specialized functions, including protection, support, movement, integrative ability, coordination, processing, transporting, and reproduction - Demonstrate an understanding of course content through laboratory investigations (including dissection), tests, quizzes, and class work - Integration of the PASCO technology and computer software program for a complete implementation of the PA Science and Technology Standards
+- Understanding and development of anatomical terminology as applied to clinical situations - Discuss the interrelationships between structures and functions of the major organ systems and their microstructures - Explain the importance of the body's specialized functions, including protection, support, movement, integrative ability, coordination, processing, transporting, and reproduction - Demonstrate an understanding of course content through laboratory investigations (including dissection), tests, quizzes, and class work

-Anatomy & Physiology (A) - SC04102 - 1 credit, one semester course, college prep level.
+Anatomy & Physiology (CP) - SC04102 - 1 credit, one semester course, college prep level.
 Open to students in grades 11 and 12.
-Prerequisites: IPS, Biology, and Chemistry (Honors or college prep with a minimum grade of C).
+Prerequisites: Engineering to Learn, Biology, and Chemistry.
 Topics include: cell and tissue structure: and integumentary, skeletal, muscular, digestive, cardiovascular, and reproductive systems.
 Course assessments include: tests, quizzes, laboratory work, written and oral reports, laboratory practicals, and a final examination.

-- Understanding and development of anatomical terminology as applied to clinical situations - Discuss the interrelationships between structures and functions of the major organ systems and their microstructures - Explain the importance of the body's specialized functions, including protection, support, movement, integrative ability, coordination, processing, transporting, and reproduction - Demonstrate an understanding of course content through laboratory investigations (including dissection), tests, quizzes, and class work - Integration of the PASCO technology and computer software program for a complete implementation of the PA Science and Technology Standards
+- Understanding and development of anatomical terminology as applied to clinical situations - Discuss the interrelationships between structures and functions of the major organ systems and their microstructures - Explain the importance of the body's specialized functions, including protection, support, movement, integrative ability, coordination, processing, transporting, and reproduction - Demonstrate an understanding of course content through laboratory investigations (including dissection), tests, quizzes, and class work

 Biotechnology - SC04200 - 1 credit, one semester course, unleveled.
 Open to students in grades 11 and 12.
-Prerequisites: Successful completion of IPS, Biology, and Chemistry.
+Prerequisites: Successful completion of Engineering to Learn, Biology, and Chemistry.
 This course is another in the strand focused on the Science, Technology, Engineering and Math (STEM) initiative.
 Instruction is focused on an inquiry, problem-solving course connected to rich and dynamic exploration of real world learning.
 Concepts introduced in this course will include laboratory safety, instrument calibration, DNA form and function, manipulation of DNA, cell transformation, and applications of genetic engineering.
 Laboratory techniques introduced may include DNA extraction using restriction enzymes, horizontal gel electrophoresis, polymerase chain reaction, bacterial transformation, protein purification by chromatography, protein analysis by comparative spectroscopy, and vertical gel electrophoresis.
-The following technology used in this course will be the Fischertechnik kits and PASCO probeware.
+The following technology used in this course will be the

+Fischertechnik kits and PASCO probeware.
 Students interested in exploring careers such as forensics, genetics, and genetic engineering should consider this course.

 Environmental Science (H) - SC04301 - 1 credit, one semester course, honors level.
 Open to students in grades 11 and 12.
-Prerequisite: IPS, Biology, and Chemistry (Honors or college prep) with a minimum grade of C. Topics include basic principles and concepts of the structure and functions of a variety of ecological systems and their interconnectedness with social and economic systems to achieve global sustainability.
+Prerequisite: Engineering to Learn, Biology, and Chemistry (Honors or college prep) with a minimum grade of C. Topics include basic principles and concepts of the structure and functions of a variety of ecological systems and their interconnectedness with social and economic systems to achieve global sustainability.
 Assessments include tests, quizzes, and laboratory work including on-site fieldwork at a local stream, and a final examination.
 The subjective portion will include a three-day laboratory experience to be completed during the semester.